 Legible contents cannot be intercepted.
 Workers at the hosting service are not able to snoop through your files while passing the time during a late night shift.
 Even if email servers are seized by government officials, the data is unreadable.
 The only way content can be exposed is if the sender or recipient shares the information.

 How to Access Your Encrypted Mail

 ProtonMail handles the process elegantly.
 Their servers only store encrypted messages.
 This eliminates copies of plain text messages that could be read by a third party.
 With an account, you can access mail by logging into the ProtonMail website or with their app on your mobile device.

 1. Without a ProtonMail account, a generic message is delivered into the recipient’s mailbox with a unique link to open the encrypted message.
 This message contains the subject and unique password hint if provided.
 The password is generally either shared verbally or via a separate email.
 The hint can be used to describe something unique to the recipient as a decryption password.

-3. After 28 days elapse, the recipient is shown the expiration message.
+3. After the optional period elapses, the recipient is shown the expiration message.